shadowsocks/shadowsocks-android/.github/issue_template.md

-Please read FAQ in wiki then answer these questions before submitting your issue.
+Please read FAQ then answer these questions before submitting your issue.
 Thanks!

 ### Environment